Enough is enough

 Restructure the Arkansas Prisons: Restructure the various state prisons around the state into different tiers.
 For example, dedicate one prison for first-time offenders, putting an emphasis on education, job skills etc. Dedicate another prison for second-time offenders.
 Take away some of the privileges like television, commissary privileges, etc. Dedicate another prison for third-time offenders.
 These prisoners would work on prison farms daylight until dark.
 No television, no visitation, etc. Finally, for repeat offenders of four or more, dedicate a maximum security prison with time spent in isolation when not working and mandatory long sentences.
 If they have not gotten the message by the fourth time, society needs to be protected from them.

 Restructure the penalties in the criminal code to eliminate parole: Instead of someone being sentenced to fifteen years and serving two, let’s have a true truth in sentencing and make the penalty five, six or eight instead of fifteen years, BUT they serve the entire sentence.
-No more parole; we could redeploy parole officers by utilizing them in the probation and prison system instead.
+No more parole; we could redeploy parole officers by utilizing them in the probation system instead which would drastically reduce the caseload of each probation officer ultimately resulting in each probationer being watched more closely.
+I believe this would reduce them re-offending.
+The longer they succeed the better chance they have staying out of the system.

 Create minimum security housing instead of prison: There are approximately 500-600 inmates who have met all of their parole eligibility but cannot be released because they have nowhere to live.
 Let’s repurpose some of the closed school buildings to provide housing and a place to learn job skills, counseling and receive education.
 The state is currently paying the counties $30 per day to house inmates waiting to go to prison; the same money could be used to pay for this low risk housing which would help the prison overcrowding and assist the inmate in their transition.